 9. A clothes hanger can keep multiple scarves neat.

-10. Pool noodles cut in half can help tall boots keep their shape.
+10. Pool noodles cut in half help tall boots keep their shape.

-11. Different colored hangers can be used to organize seasonal clothing.
+11. Use different colored hangers to organize seasonal clothing.

 12. Tension rods can be used as a shoe rack.

-13. Cloth napkins with a hole cut in the middle for hangers will protect clothing from dust.
+13. Washcloths with a hole cut in the middle for hangers will protect clothing from dust.

 14. Wine boxes can easily hold tennis shoes and flip flops.